108 St Georges Terrace: After completion: 1988–present

 Bankwest announced in 2006 that it would not renew its lease, instead moving to a new tower proposed for Raine Square.
 Due to delays with the Raine Square development, Bankwest was forced in November 2009 to seek a 5-year renewal of its lease in the Bankwest Tower, the remainder of which will be taken on by Raine Square property developer Saracen Properties.
 Saracen Properties announced in May 2009 that they would not seek to renew their lease, and would vacate at the termination of their lease in November 2009.
 It was also revealed that the 50th floor office space once occupied by Alan Bond was still in the same condition as when he left in 1991, with Bond's former chair, desk and boardroom table available as part of the lease.

 Brookfield put its half share in the building up for sale in early 2008, however an offer for the tower by Luke Saraceni fell through and the half share in the tower was taken off the property market.
 Stockland divested their 50% holding via an asset swap in 2011, transferring full ownership of the tower to Brookfield in exchange for two residential projects.

 It was announced in January 2015 that base metal and mining company South32 would sign a 10½-year lease for 8300 m2 of office space, starting from May 2015.
 The company also took up the naming and rooftop signage rights for the tower.

 In 2017 a number of glass panels shattered dropping some glass fragments.
 In response the building owners installed temporary gantries to protect pedestrians while carrying out rectification works.

 In May 2022, Brookfield commenced a sale process for the building, with an expected price of $350 million.
 The process was concluded in October 2022, with the building being sold for $340 million to a 50/50 joint venture between Lendlease and Realside Financial.

+In March 2023, South32 announced that they would exit the building in mid to late 2025, aligning with the end of their lease, and relocate their offices into newly refurbished space at the adjacent 100 St Georges Terrace.

+In April 2024, it was announced that the tower would be renamed Palace Tower in light of South32's exit in 2025.
+The new name is a reference to the Palace Hotel, and was announced alongside a $10 million refurbishment to the building in a bid to attract a new anchor tenant and to stand out in a competitive market.